 To make our recommendations for the best water filter system, we first looked at each city’s results for contaminants detected above health guidelines.
 Note that there was quite a bit of overlap between the five cities (which may tell us something about city water more generally).

 Then, we cross-referenced the EWG water filter guide to see which NSF International- or Water Quality Association-certified filters were certified for the contaminants.
-We found lists for three contaminants— chromium (hexavalent), arsenic, and total trihalomethanes (TTHMs).According to the EWG guide, if we didn’t find the contaminant in their filter database, it’s likely there isn’t a certified product that filters it, or else it’s not sold on Amazon.
-Not all of the listings had options for multiple types of filters, which is why there’s only one pitcher in our picks.
+We found lists for three contaminants: chromium (hexavalent), arsenic, and total trihalomethanes (TTHMs).According to the EWG guide, if we didn’t find the contaminant in their filter database, it’s likely there isn’t a certified product that filters it, or else it’s not sold online.

 These carcinogens form during water treatment with chlorine and other disinfectants.
 According to EWG, there may be a link between disinfection byproducts and an increased risk of problems during pregnancy, including spontaneous miscarriage, cardiovascular defects, neural tube defects, and low birth weight.

 Found in: Los Angeles, New York, Boston, Chicago, San Francisco

 This carcinogen (made famous in “Erin Brokovich”) may come from industrial pollutants or natural occurrences in mineral deposits and groundwater.
 It’s been found in more than three-fourths of American water systems that supply more than two-thirds of the country.

 Found in: Los Angeles, New York, Chicago, San Francisco